 ENG 319 Professional Editing 3(3-0)

 Acquaints students with current practices in editing/publishing.
 Students will learn to make texts readable and conform to conventions of editing in a variety of disciplines.
 Prerequisite: ENG 304. ()

-ENG 321 American Romanticism 3(3-0)
+ENG 320 Literature of Enlight/Revolution 3(3-0)